-The product categories we study are widely used and representative of typical retail items.
-Also, the pricing practices of the supermarket chain we study are representative of many large U.S. grocery chains.
-Thus, the market we study is representative of the U.S. grocery industry.
-However, this is only one case study.
-Further, the data only contain two large cost shocks.
-Therefore, future research should examine price response to cost shocks across other products, retailers, and markets, in order to see whether the results we report generalize to other industries and markets.23 mation about the fist shock than the second.
+22.We cannot prove that market participants actually "collected and used" more information about the first cost shock than the second.
+We are only able to demonstrate that the market provided more information about the fist shock than the second.
 It should be noted also that it is impossible to know precisely what information is used by particular market participants.
 It is likely that all market participants are exposed to the information circulated by mass media such as radio, TV, and newspapers, regardless of their incentives.
-However, for some market participants the stakes are obviously higher, and therefore, they are likely to invest more resources in the relevant information-gathering activity.
+However, for some market participants the stakes are obviously higher, and therefore, they are likely to invest more resources in the relevant information gathering activity.
 Thus, we predict that spot and wholesale market participants who deal with large volumes and fluctuating market conditions in the frozen concentrated orange juice markets are more likely to gather the relevant information from specialized sources such as the United States Department of Agriculture reports, the Florida Department of Citrus reports, trade publications, etc. The retailers and their customers, on the other end of the channel, are least likely to invest in information gathering from any particular source because their stakes are smaller in this matter.

-^{22.} See also Caplin and Leahy (1995).
+23.See also Caplin and Leahy (1995).

-^{23.} For example, the analysis conducted here could be fruitfully applied to larger scanner data sets such as the data sets used by Barsky et al. (2002), Chen, Bergen, and Levy (2001), and Chevalier, Kashvap, and Ross (2002).
+24. For example, the analysis conducted here could be fruitfully applied to larger scanner data sets such as the data sets used by Barsky, et al. (2002), Chen, Bergen, and Levy (2001) and Chevalier, et al. (2000).